 She shoves her sweats down and removes them one leg at a time, balancing herself with a hand on his sternum.
 He’s focused on her swinging breasts, his hands hovering.
 She brushes over them, letting her nipples catch and pull in the spaces between his fingers.

 He closes his knuckles, rolls one nipple and tugs.
 Buffy’s a magnet, drawn forward to his mouth.
 She watches his tongue lap out and shivers when her nipple puckers.
-She lowers her breasts and he captures one in his palms and one with his lips.
+She lowers herself further and he captures one breast in his palms and one with his lips.
 He’s careful with his teeth.

 She reaches down and grasps him.
 Angel bends his knees, pushing with his feet, and thrusts into her hand.
 Once, twice.
 She lets go, and he’s thrusting up into her.
 All the way.
 Angel’s inside her.